Bernardo Storace: Works

-One of the tonal transitions from "Passagagli sopra Fe fa ut per b".
+One of the tonal transitions from "Passagagli sopra Fe fa ut per ♭".
 The composer's note reads: "Passing to another tone."

 Storace's main interest in Selva di varie compositioni is the variation form.
 Particularly notable are the four passacaglias, which contain, in total, 320 representations of the descending tetrachord.
-Two of these works are split into several sections connected by modulatory passages: "Passagagli sopra D sol re per ♯" contains four sections (D major, A major, E major, and B minor; a total of 91 variations) and "Passagagli sopra Fe fa ut per b" three (F minor, B-flat minor and E-flat major; a total of 72 variations).
+Two of these works are split into several sections connected by modulatory passages: "Passagagli sopra D sol re per ♯" contains four sections (D major, A major, E major, and B minor; a total of 91 variations) and "Passagagli sopra Fe fa ut per ♭" three (F minor, B-flat minor and E-flat major; a total of 72 variations).
 The single chaconne included in the collection also comprises variations on a four-bar pattern.

 The rest of the variation sets tend to feature longer patterns, up to 24 bars in "Aria sopra la Spagnoletta".
 The theme of the latter piece is, curiously, not related to Frescobaldi's Spagnoletta; it is only found in a 16th-century Florentine manuscript.
 Storace uses a transposed version of it and produces six variations with very brief connecting passages between them.
 A similar situation is observed in "Partita sopra il Cinque passi": there are fifteen variations on a six-bar theme, connected by brief transitions, and the theme is again not related to the more well-known "Cinquepassi" of The Mulliner Book, or to cinquepassi as explained by Michael Praetorius in his writings.
 Storace's "Follia" uses the same theme as Frescobaldi's "Follia", but neither is related to the famous "La Folía".
 Finally, Storace's variations on the "Passo e mezzo" include one on the moderno variant of the theme and two on the antico; all three sets are examples of mixed variations, for they include sections marked gagliarda or corrente, i.e., dances.